AdaOcc: Adaptive 3D Occupancy Prediction for Embodied Tasks

 Containment optimization

-A containment-guided objective encourages predicted points to lie in spatially valid occupied regions, mitigating surface-floating points and improving boundary consistency.
+A containment-guided objective encourages predicted points to lie inside valid occupied regions, reducing floating artifacts and sharpening consistency near object boundaries.

 Key contributions